-Suggestion: Continue this discussion as an agenda item in one of the spring meetings, including a re-evaluation of the definitions of International and Diversity.
+Lindner: we will discuss UF Core and Internationalization in the spring.
+Suggestion: Continue this discussion as an agenda item in one of the spring meetings, including a reappraisal of the definitions of International and Diversity.
+Should our evaluation criteria be more detailed in written format?
+Once discussed, develop guidance for faculty trying to get Diversity or International designation.
+Target faculty, reach out particularly for those offering state core courses.
+Undergraduate Coordinators are best to reach first to pass this along to faculty.
+Send welcoming message to faculty that we encourage application.

-- Should evaluation criteria be more detailed in written format? - Once discussed, develop guidance for faculty trying to get Diversity or International designation. - Target faculty, particularly reaching out to areas offering state core courses. - Discussion of Undergraduate Coordinators role: - o Best to reach first, in order to pass this along to faculty. - A welcoming message should be 'sent' to faculty that the General Education Committee encourages application. - Undergraduate Coordinators are not necessarily looking at these issues. - o Sometimes the Undergraduate Chair is more involved.
+Poceski: Our Undergraduate Coordinator is not necessarily looking at these issues.
+Sometimes the Undergraduate Chair is more involved.

-- It is hoped that the role of the Undergraduate Coordinator position will be standardized across campus in the future. - It would be useful to pull data together to determine what is offered, what COULD be offered, etc.
+Lindner: We hope that the role of the Undergraduate Coordinator position across campus will be standardized in the future.

-Committee Question: What about transfer students?
+Koropeckyj-Cox: It would be useful to pull data together to determine what is offered, what COULD be offered, etc.

-• Students at other institutions may not even get exposed to International and Diversity issues, but transfer the course in and get credit.
+Group: What about transfer students?
+Students at other institutions may not even get exposed to International and Diversity issues, but transfer the course in and get credit.